benkcwong/benkcwong.github.io/content/home/about.md

 # About Me

-I am an Epidemiologist at the Centre for Global Health Research in St. Michael's Hospital.
-We generate and disseminate evidence-based research quantifying the major causes of premature mortality among the world's poorest populations.
-Our research areas include maternal and child health, gender inequalities, tobacco control, and health policy/economics.
+I am a global health epidemiologist with training in public health, biostatistics, and experimental design.
+I am interested in using data to generate reliable evidence that improves decision-making, health system performance, and population health in low- and middle-income settings.
+My current work focuses on using data science to understand trends in maternal and child health, vaccine-preventable diseases, HIV/AIDS, and tobacco/alcohol control.

-This is my (not-so-private) hideaway for tinkering with data analysis and visualization, as well as communicating science to a broader audience.
+I like data analysis, cool visualizations, guitar, coffee (lots!) and communicating science to a broader audience.

-I'd love to hear from you!
-Reach me through e-mail or follow me on Twitter (links in the sidebar).
+Follow me on Twitter (links in the sidebar).

 "We think our job is to ensure health and survival.
 But really it is larger than that.
 It is to enable well-being." - Atul Gawande